chakch/pulumi-handson/README.md

     You should export the created variables.

 - Launch `pulumi up` to deploy the created role
-- You can check the IAM service on the AWS console: https://console.aws.amazon.com/iam/home?region=eu-central-1#/home
+- Check the IAM service on the AWS console: https://console.aws.amazon.com/iam/home?region=eu-central-1#/home
-- Create your function with the created role https://pulumi.io/reference/pkg/nodejs/@pulumi/aws/lambda/#Function you should export the created function.
+- Create your function with the created role https://pulumi.io/reference/pkg/nodejs/@pulumi/aws/lambda/#Function Export the created function.
-- You can check the Lambda service on the AWS console: https://eu-central-1.console.aws.amazon.com/lambda/home?region=eu-central-1#/functions
+- Check the Lambda service on the AWS console: https://eu-central-1.console.aws.amazon.com/lambda/home?region=eu-central-1#/functions
 - Create DynamoDB table:
     https://pulumi.io/reference/pkg/nodejs/@pulumi/aws/dynamodb/#Table
-    You should export the created table.
+    Export the created table.
-- You can check the created table on the AWS console : https://eu-central-1.console.aws.amazon.com/dynamodb/home?region=eu-central-1 https://eu-central-1.console.aws.amazon.com/dynamodb/home?region=eu-central-1#
+- Check the created table on the AWS console : https://eu-central-1.console.aws.amazon.com/dynamodb/home?region=eu-central-1 https://eu-central-1.console.aws.amazon.com/dynamodb/home?region=eu-central-1#
-- Add the the table name to the function enviromenent Variable
+- Add the the table name to the function environement Variable
 - Create scheduled event to launch the function periodcally https://pulumi.io/reference/pkg/nodejs/@pulumi/aws/cloudwatch/#EventRule
-- Connect the scheduled event to your lambda function https://pulumi.io/reference/pkg/nodejs/@pulumi/aws/cloudwatch/#EventRuleEventSubscription You should export the scheduled event.
+- Connect the scheduled event to your lambda function https://pulumi.io/reference/pkg/nodejs/@pulumi/aws/cloudwatch/#EventRuleEventSubscription Export the scheduled event.
 - Launch `pulumi up` to deploy the stack

-You can test your function: https://pulumi.io/reference/pkg/nodejs/@pulumi/aws/lambda/#Function
+- Test your function:

-In your lambda function, you can test it using the test functonality available on the AWS console
+In lambda service, use the test functonality available on the AWS console to test the created function.
 You don't need to specify any event or data, just save the test and click on test to trigger your lambda function.

-You can select DynamoDB service and check if you have the last AWS's blog articles
+Select DynamoDB service and check if you have the latest AWS's blog articles

 ### Create the audio transcoder function